Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   Because taking a test slows or nearly stops forgetting — retrieval stabilizes memory so later forgetting drops sharply.

-  #### Card 12 - Why is spaced retrieval more effective than massed retrieval?

-  Because spacing lets some forgetting happen, making each retrieval effortful — and effortful recall strengthens memory far more than easy, back-to-back practice.

  ### Studying the Testing Effect “In the Wild”

   #### Card 13 - What key difference did research show between reexposure and retrieval?